 The Harvard Business Review detailed reasons why companies fail to receive ROI on new products and services.
 Marketing for innovative products may make claims the merchandise cannot meet, businesses may introduce goods in the wrong market or the company doesn’t have the infrastructure to support another item in the supply chain.

 When companies introduce a new product, they have to determine how to prioritize distribution compared to normal operations.
 Innovative items may take precedence to meet certain schedules of advertising hype or the business might rely on consistent performance from standard stock to support new strategies.
 Employees must integrate the data involved with new products into a central inventory management system and discover where it belongs.

 When companies fail to prepare for innovation, they cannot profit from it.
 A business must make a few considerations before introducing new products.

 First, a company should determine whether there is a need for product or process innovation.
 An RFgen customer case explained how diaper manufacture, Arquest, had to adjust to a changing market by offering a new service package.
 The company responded to the customer’s need for optimal delivery during a time of stiff competition.

 Second, a business should evaluate its existing products and services and see where innovation could apply.
 Arquest felt it had a superior product so it decided to renovate its distribution procedures.
 Ipsos Marketing said potato chips are perfect for consumer-designed products because they are inexpensive, consumable and appeal to younger audiences who use social media.
 Organizations must track data coming in from customers, manufacturing, suppliers and warehouse management to determine where there is a need for ideas.

-Finally, companies must audit current infrastructure to ensure they can keep up with innovation.
+Finally, companies must audit the current infrastructure to ensure they can keep up with innovation.
 Manufacturing plants have to be flexible enough to adjust procedures to make new versions of standard products and supply chains must prepare to track a new type of inventory.
-Arquest used an automated data solution to upload distribution information in real time.
+Arquest used an automated data solution to upload distribution information in real-time.